 English Idiom: Give the benefit of the doubt

-I am going to talk about an English idiom which is related to humans.
+I am going to talk about an English idiom that is related to humans.
 The idiom is: Give the benefit of the doubt, so notice the following conversational example to know its meaning:

-Jane: Did you hear about manager’s new decision?
+Jane: Did you hear about the manager’s new decision?

 Ava: No. What’s that?